 This is a tricky question.
 If you know upfront what beard style you want to cultivate, you can start shaving around the areas where you dont need the beard to grow.
 If you are going for a full beard, then just let it grow, but with a few provisions in place: oil the skin and beard with a good quality product.
 This way, the facial hair follicles will produce a thicker hair shaft that grows healthy and straight.

 How To Avoid Growing An Uneven Beard Black People

 Beard hair can be tricky.
 Some parts of the beard grow at different rates.
 You might notice that your beard hair also grows in different directions and can cause frustration when trying to style it.
-Beard hair can also fall out over time, leaving patches of uneven hair all over your face (more insight for the patchy black man beard).
+Beard hair can also fall out over time, leaving patches of uneven hair all over your face.

 - Eat healthy food– What you eat affects your beard growth.
 Make sure you eat a balanced diet and that you get all the essential vitamins and minerals.
 Drink plenty of water and avoid eating processed food as much as possible.